lilmart210/EasyDiffusers/README.md

 cached models from huggingface/Diffusers will be stored in the `Data` Folder
 `Environments` folder contains python venv
 `config.json` contains the configuration of the models
+The FrontEnd of this project saves data in the localstorage(i.e. chrome cache).
+If gen images are lost, look in `Uploads` Folder

 ### Accessing the Running Docker Container